-Pollution from single use plastics has become a major problem globally and in Belize.
-Recent scientiﬁc studies have shown that plastics and/or microplastics has entered all levels of the food chain within our oceans; and in Belize is impacting over natural environment, drainage, and waterways.
-A 2017 assessment commissioned by the Department of the Environment found, that over a three-year period, Belize annually imported over 200 million pieces of single use plastic bags and 52 million pieces of styrofoam & plastic food containers, and locally produced and manufactured an estimated 35 million single use plastic bags and 5 million pieces of styrofoam.
+Pollution from single use plastics has become a major problem globally, and in Belize.
+Recent scientiﬁc studies have shown that plastics and/or microplastics have entered all levels of the food chain within our oceans; and in Belize, is impacting over natural environment, drainage, and waterways.
+A 2017 assessment commissioned by the Department of the Environment, found that over a three-year period, Belize annually imported over 200 million pieces of single use plastic bags, 52 million pieces of styrofoam & plastic food containers, locally produced and manufactured; an estimated 35 million single use plastic bags and 5 million pieces of styrofoam.

 These regulations have undergone months of legislative drafting and re-drafting, and have been subjected to an extensive consultation period with regulators and stakeholders from the private sector such as importers, manufacturers, and producers of single-use plastics.

 This new legislation regulates the importation and manufacture of Restricted Products listed in Schedule I of the regulations through a licensing and permitting process through the Department of Environment.

 The legislation also prohibits the importation, manufacture, sale, and possession of certain prohibited plastic products.

 The list of single-use plastic products to be prohibited as per Schedule II of the Environmental Protection (Pollution from Plastics) Regulations, 2020, is as follows:

 - Single-use styrofoam and plastic “clamshells”